 1. Find all singularities of inside .
 If none, integral is .

-2. For each singularity, classify: removable, pole of order , or essential.
+2. Classify each one: removable, pole of order , or essential.

 • Removable: .